-All Turning Point Dance staff; teachers, volunteers and student supervisors must at all times observe protocols for child protection, and in particular obtain a current police check, DSCI clearance for working with children and attend and maintain Reporting Neglect and Abuse (RAN) training.
+All Turning Point Dance staff; teachers, volunteers and student supervisors must at all times observe protocols for child protection, and in particular obtain a current police check, DCSI clearance for working with children and attend and maintain Reporting Neglect and Abuse (RAN) training.

 Where the Principal, teacher, staff member, volunteer, student teacher or relevant manager believes that a duty of care and the requirements of these procedures are not being met, the activity should be terminated or any children involved in the activity should be withdrawn from that activity.

-All Turning Point Dance teachers and staff that are engaged in activities to which these procedures apply must have a current national police check.
+All Turning Point Dance teachers and staff that are engaged in activities to which these procedures apply must have a current national police check or current DCSI clearance.

 Turning Point Dance teachers or staff that are engaged in activities to which this policy and procedures apply will have completed Reporting Abuse and Neglect (RAN) training.

 (Advice regarding RAN reporting can be sought from the principal or administrator.)

 Turning Point Dance staff or teachers responsible for any activity involving children must ensure that they meet their obligations under the Children' s Protection Act, SA 1993, and any other relevant legislation. www.legislation.sa.gov.au/.